 Casual and Everyday Sunglasses

 Are you mostly looking for a solid pair of sunnies for everyday wear?
 You know, the ones you can put on to drive to the store, hang out at the beer garden, or wear to all those outdoor weddings this summer?
-Choosing the best everyday sunglasses has a lot to do with if you like how they look on your face — but that's not all you should consider.
+Choosing the best everyday sunglasses has much to do with whether you like how they look on your face — but that's not all you should consider.

-When investing in a pair of casual shades, regardless of their cost, be sure to check if they're going to protect your eyes.
+When investing in a pair of casual shades, regardless of their cost, check if they will protect your eyes.
 Check that the lenses have 100% UV protection (most do), and consider if you're going to be driving in them or if you live in a place that gets snowy.
-If that's the case, you'll probably want polarized lenses to help keep your eyes comfortable no matter how much glare is around you.
-Grey lenses are popular and often block out more light than other color lenses, while brown/amber lenses enhance contrast and are typically easier to wear in variable lighting conditions such as partly cloudy days and golden hour.
+If that's the case, you'll want polarized lenses to help keep your eyes comfortable no matter how much glare surrounds you.
+Grey lenses are popular and often block out more light than other color lenses.
+In contrast, brown/amber lenses enhance contrast and are typically easier to wear in variable lighting conditions, such as partly cloudy days and golden hours.

 Even when you're shopping for style, don't forget that the job of your sunglasses is to protect your eyes and keep you comfortable.